 Where do ticks commonly wait for a host?

 Ticks that have to eat need to wait for a suitable host to come by.
 To do this, they climb grasses, herbaceous plants, bushes, branches, tree trunks, tree stumps, or the like.
 They do not climb very high, usually only at a height of one to two feet.
-Here they sit and wait, holding on with their hind legs at the end of twigs, leaves, or blades of grass, stretching out their front legs.
+Here they sit-and-wait, holding on with their hind legs at the end of twigs, leaves, or blades of grass, stretching out their front legs.
 As soon as a potential host touches them, they cling to their victim.

 If such slightly elevated sit-and-wait places to ambush a host are not available in the surrounding area, the ticks sit waiting on the ground on piles of leaves, moss or grass.